 Kara received her Bachelor of Arts (BA) degree in Psychology from Westmont College in Santa Barbara, California.
 She graduated with honors and was given the esteemed award of Top Psychology Senior of the Year (Willard F. Harley Award).

-Kara received her Masters of Arts (MA) degree in counseling from Colorado Chrsitian University.
-She has extensive research experience, and presented her Master’s research at the Rocky Mountain Psychological Association in Idaho.
-Kara also completed an Applied Behavior Analysis (ABA) certification program at UC Denver.
+Kara received her Masters of Arts (MA) degree in counseling from Colorado Christian University, and she completed an Applied Behavior Analysis (ABA) certification program at UC Denver.

-Kara is a Licensed Professional Counselor (LPC) with the state of Colorado and also a nationally certified Board Certified Behavior Analyst (BCBA).
-Kara has been with Legacy Center since the spring of 2010 providing behavioral and cognitive behavioral services to a variety of clientele.
+Kara is a Licensed Professional Counselor (LPC) with the state of Colorado, and also a nationally certified Board Certified Behavior Analyst (BCBA).
+Kara has been with Legacy Center since the spring of 2010.

 Kara lives in Castle Rock with her husband, son, daughter and golden retriever.